Car Alarm Bonnet Switch

 Many cars have empty bolt locations on the inner wing where a bracket mounted switch can be fitted.

-Here is another waterproof switch which I used braided tubing around the cable for to keep the clean look of the engine bay
+Here is another waterproof car alarm bonnet switch which I used braided tubing around the cable to keep the clean look of the engine bay

 There are occasionally vehicles where finding a good mounting location is simply not possible.